AMDaban/assembly-96/Exercises/Multiplication/README.md

 # Multiplication
 computes multiplication of two operand<br />
-_multiplication computes the multiplication of al, bl and store result in dx
+_multiplication computes the multiplication of eax, ebx and store result in rdx

-## Scripts
  1. run.sh: <br />
     compile, link and run the program <br />
     ```bash